GBProductions/neighborhood/README.md

 Test: "If the number 3 is inputted, it should return an array filled with a range from 0 to 3 in it, with Rule 3 applied, and Rule 1 and Rule 2 applied."
 Expect: (rangeCreate(3).toEqual([0,"Beep!","Boop!","Won't you be my neighbor?"]))

+Test: "If the number 15 is inputted, it should return an array filled with a range from 0 to 15 in it, with Rule 3 applied, and Rule 1 applied, but Rule 3 overrules 1."
+Expect: (rangeCreate(15).toEqual([0,"Beep!",2,"Won't you be my neighbor?"..."Beep!, Beep!,"Won't you be my neighbor?", "Beep!", "Beep!"]))

 ## Setup/Installation Requirements